alexch/codelikethis/public/projects/installfest.md

 If all goes well, sign up for GitHub and Heroku using the instructions above.

 # MongoDB and Compass

+MongDB and it's GUI Compass will be used later in the course when we dive in to databases.

 ## Windows only